Poor Cow

-Poor Cow is a 1967 British kitchen sink drama film directed by Ken Loach and based on Nell Dunn's 1967 novel of the same name.
-It was Ken Loach's first feature film, after a series of TV productions.
+Poor Cow (also known as No Tears for Joy) is a 1967 British kitchen sink drama film directed by Ken Loach and starring Carol White and Terence Stamp.
+It was written by Loach and Nell Dunn based on Dunn's 1967 novel of the same name.
+It was Loach's first feature film, after a series of TV productions.

 The film was re-released in the UK in 2016.

 Plot

-18-year-old Joy, who comes from a big family with a heavy drinking mother and womanising father, leaves home to marry Tom and they have a son, Johnny.
+18-year-old Joy, who comes from a big family with an alcoholic mother and womanising father, leaves home to marry Tom and they have a son, Johnny.
 Tom mentally and physically abuses Joy and shows little interest or affection.
 He has been in prison for four years and, when he is jailed again after being caught attempting a big robbery, Joy and her very young son are left on their own.

 After briefly sharing a room with her Aunt Emm, an aging prostitute, Joy moves in with Dave, one of Tom's criminal associates.
 Dave is tender and understanding, but the idyll is shattered when he is sentenced to 12 years' imprisonment for leading a robbery which results in a woman being blinded, and given his long criminal record, early release seems unlikely.
 Intending to be faithful to Dave, Joy moves back with Aunt Emm, writes to Dave frequently, and initiates divorce proceedings against Tom.

 After taking a job as a barmaid, Joy starts modelling for a seedy photographers' club and drifts into promiscuity.
 She likes men giving her presents but is too impulsive and easygoing to make a living as a prostitute.
 Bored with her humdrum surroundings, she dreams of bettering herself.
 When Tom is released, Joy goes back to him after he promises to move her from her small grotty flat to a modern well-furnished house.
 However, one evening, after Tom has slapped her several times, Joy goes out and upon returning, she finds Tom watching TV and Johnny missing.
 Joy frantically searches for Johnny and finally finds him alone on a demolition site where he has gone to play.
 Realising how much Johnny means to her, Joy decides to stay with Tom despite the abuse, but continues to dream of a future with Dave.